Medicine adds days to life, occupational therapy adds life to days.

 A comprehensive assessment of your functional capabilities.
 Our skilled occupational therapist works closely with you to understand your unique strengths and challenges, paving the way for targeted interventions that enhance your overall functionality and quality of life.

-• Participate in leisure occupations make friends
+• Participate in leisure occupations and make friends

 • Develop assertiveness and self-confidence